mui/material-ui/docs/pages/blog/mui-core-v5.md

 Our primary focus was to revamp the **customization Developer Experience (DX)**.
 It had become clear that design and DX were key to unlock the next stage of growth.

-At the same time, the last major iteration on the library was done with MUI v4, released [2.5 years ago](/blog/material-ui-v4-is-out/).
+The last major iteration on the library was done with MUI v4, released [2.5 years ago]((/blog/material-ui-v4-is-out/)).
-It's a long period not to innovate.
+It's been a while, a too-long period without innovation.
-We have approached v5 by focusing on the value it would deliver **long term**.
+So, we have approached v5 with a focus on delivering **long-term value**.
 For instance, we have stopped all development in v4 as soon as we started to work on v5.
 We have taken the liberty of introducing breaking changes anytime we have identified a long-term potential.